 The interior dimensions of a standard 40ft container are approximately 39ft 5ins (12.032m) in length, 7ft 8ins (2.352m) in width, and 7ft 10ins (2.393m) in height.
 Alternatively, the 40 foot high cube shipping container preserves the length of 39ft 5ins (12.032m) and width of 7ft 8ins (2.352m), but provides an elevated height of 8ft 10ins (2.698m).

-Small shipping container sizes, including the 8 foot, 9 foot, and 10 foot variants, provide compact and efficient storage solutions for situations when space is limited or where less volume is required for more compact solutions.
-Interestingly, these smaller-sized containers are often created by cutting down larger standard containers, adapting them to meet the specific demands of smaller storage or shipment needs.
+Small shipping containers, including the 8 foot, 9 foot, and 10 foot variants, provide compact and efficient storage solutions for situations when space is limited or where less volume is required for more compact solutions.

 8ft shipping container dimensions